TexteaInc/funix-cloud/README.md

 ### From PyPI

-> In future, we have.
+> In the future, we have.

 ```bash
 pip install tengoku